PaulBorrego/AdvancedSecurust/README.md

 Securust uses the orion library to encode files for individual users.
-Using auad::SecretKey to seal and open files which encrypts files of any type.
+Using aead::SecretKey to seal and open files which encrypts files of any type.

 The program will make users using an iced gui and will hold the users information and SecretKey in a file.